JSchenk8/project-2/README.md

 We did make one important design decision however: we wanted to use Bulma throughout.
 We both felt pretty comfortable using vanilla HTML and CSS to style a page so by using Bulma we were pushing ourselves a bit out of our comfort zone.

-How did we find it?

-Well, Bulma made the styling quite easy.
+We found Bulma made the styling quite easy.
 We liked the colour schemes and the dimensions that Bulma provided.
 In terms of the code, it meant <i>a lot</i> of close-reading of the Bulma documentation, usually with one person reading the docs aloud and the other coding out their instructions!
 In terms of challenges, using Bulma meant having to do the layout the Bulma way, which, again, took us out of Flex-Box comfort zone, but in the end made the app look great.

 Finally, we made use of Bulma to add some responsive features to our home page: